FlyAgileWithGiom/miro-remote-mcp/README.md

 - **Rate Limiting**: Built-in handling of Miro's API rate limits
 - **Error Handling**: Comprehensive error reporting and recovery

+## Architecture Pattern

+**Standalone Single-Account MCP Server:**

+This server follows the **standalone pattern** where it manages its own Miro OAuth tokens:
+- One server instance = one Miro account (the server owner's account)
+- Tokens stored locally (`/data/tokens.json` in production, `~/.config/mcps/miro-dev/tokens.json` in development)
+- No multi-user support (all clients use the same Miro account)
+- Reauthentication URL: `${BASE_URI}/oauth/authorize` (the server itself)

+**Comparison with mcp-gateway pattern:**

+This is different from the `mcp-gateway` architecture where:
+- The gateway manages tokens **per user** across multiple services
+- Each user has their own service accounts (Gmail, Miro, etc.)
+- Tokens stored in gateway database
+- Reauthentication URL: `${GATEWAY_URL}/mcp/miro/oauth/authorize?user_id=X`

+Choose standalone when:
+- ✅ Single Miro account for all Claude users
+- ✅ Simpler deployment (no gateway infrastructure)
+- ✅ Direct MCP connection

+Choose gateway when:
+- ✅ Multiple users with different Miro accounts
+- ✅ Unified access control across services
+- ✅ Centralized token management

 ## Installation

 ```bash